Sites – Philosophy

 The Memorial University Faculty of Medicine mission is to “enhance the health of the people of Newfoundland and Labrador by educating physicians and health researchers; promoting lifelong learning; conducting research in biomedical, clinical, applied health sciences, community health and medical humanities; engaging communities and decision makers; and collaborating to apply the best available evidence in the formulation of policy and the organization and delivery of care.”

 The Discipline of Family Medicine embraces this mission by ensuring that students have multiple opportunities to learn in all regions of the province, as well as in their home province if they are from New Brunswick or Prince Edward Island.
 There are three mandatory rural rotations in the Undergraduate curriculum.
 The Community Health Visit in Phase 1, the Rural Family Medicine Core Clerkship rotation in Phase 3 and the rural Selective in Phase 4 (any generalist discipline).

 Family Medicine sites are chosen to allow students to learn with family physicians who have a broad scope including clinic, inpatient, emergency, obstetrics and many other areas of practice.
 Preceptors identify when they can take students in their practice, then students are provided a template from which they can rank their choices.
-We make every effort to accommodate special circumstances attention during the ranking process.
+We make every effort to accommodate special circumstances brought to our attention during the ranking process.

 Rural Family Medicine Clerkship

 Rural Family Medicine is an eight-week core rotation during clerkship.
 Students are matched to rural family medicine practices with a primary preceptor and are exposed to the multifaceted practice of family medicine including office based primary care, ER, inpatient care, special procedures and home visits.
 These exposures, as well as others such as cancer care and management, remote medicine and industrial medicine, are site dependent.
 During the eight-week block students participate in ongoing educational sessions in the weekly academic half- day (AHD) as well as online cases.
 Assessment is via direct observation, miniCex, weekly clinic cards, participation in AHD, and a written exam at the end (optional), as well as midterm and final ITARS.

 Progression to Practice (P2P)